PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/stores-listing.md

 4. City

-It's possible to sort the cities to asc or desc by the city.
+It's possible to sort by city asc or desc and search by city.

 5. Zip/Postal code